sourcegraph/handbook/content/departments/product-engineering/process/new-user-experience.md

 ### Growth

 The Growth team will own the initial journeys of both new unauthenticated and authenticated users take to discover key functionality and use cases.
-Typically these journeys will typically provide an introduction to major product differentiators and features that factor heavily in user activation and retention.
+Typically these journeys will provide an introduction to major product differentiators and features that factor heavily in user activation and retention.
 This includes the unauthenticated homepage, product tour and/or quick start flows, sign-up flows, and the post sign-up flow.

 From time to time, the Growth team will need to alter these user journeys to accommodate advances in product functionality.